stolostron/rhacm-docs/_pages/wr_validationtools.md

    ```
    marked-it-cli /Users/mikeladockery@ibm.com/docs-icp/ --output=/Users/mikeladockery@ibm.com/Documents/output --conref-file=/Users/mikeladockery@ibm.com/Documents/docs-icp/conrefs.yml --toc-xml --overwrite --verbose
    ```
-   {: codeblock}

    **Important**: According to the path that is previously provided, the results of the local build are located in my `Documents/output` folder.
 You can rename your output folder.

 #### Running the local build tool on multiple repositories